A Football Manager Guide to the Football Manager Staff Responsibilities & Backroom Advices

 - General Coaches (except GK coaches)

-For this area I prefer to select the one with highest tactical knowledge and coaching.
-I feel it’s important to select a staff that spends time on the training ground, but is also present at matches.
-This is often the same staff that handles tactical coaching at the coaches training area tab, but mostly it’s the assistant manager as I have a preference to sign assistant manager with excellent tactical knowledge and good tactical coaching.
-I like you to remember that the staffs preferred formation and playing style is also important here, in order to not select roles that are go against your tactical philosophy.
+For this area I prefer to select a staff that spends most of his time on the training ground, but is also present at matches.
+This is often the same staff that handles tactical coaching at the coaches training area tab.
+Often I tend to select the assistant manager as I have a preference to sign assistant manager with excellent tactical knowledge and good tactical coaching.

-Relates to the staffs level of coaching attributes; level of tactical, technical, attacking, defending, mental attributes, as well as man management and judging player ability and potential.
+The required attributes to make accurate advices relates to the main coaching attributes (level of attacking, defending, tactical, technical, and mental attributes), as well as man management and judging player ability and judging player data.

 - Assistant Manager